-Institute of Theoretical Informatics,

-Karlsruhe Institute of Technology, Germany

-European Molecular Biology Laboratory,

-European Bioinformatics Institute,

-Cambridge, United Kingdom
+1 Institute of Theoretical Informatics, Karlsruhe Institute of Technology, Germany 2 European Molecular Biology Laboratory, European Bioinformatics Institute, Cambridge, United Kingdom

 Abstract.
-We present COBS, a COmpact Bit-sliced Signature index, which is a cross-over between an inverted index and Bloom filters.
-Our target application is to index k-mers of DNA samples or q-grams from text documents and process approximate pattern matching queries on the corpus with a user-chosen coverage threshold.
-Query results may contain a number of false positives which decreases exponentially with the query length.
-We compare COBS to seven other index software packages on $100\,000$ microbial DNA samples.
-COBS' compact but simple data structure outperforms the other indexes in construction time and query performance with Mantis by Pandey et al. in second place.
-However, unlike Mantis and other previous work, COBS does not need the complete index in RAM and is thus designed to scale to larger document sets.
+We present COBS, a compact bit-sliced signature index, which is a cross-over between an inverted index and Bloom filters.
+Our target application is to index k-mers of DNA samples or q-grams from text documents and process approximate pattern matching queries on the corpus with a userchosen coverage threshold.
+Query results may contain a number of false positives which decreases exponentially with the query length and the false positive rate of the index determined at construction time.
+We compare COBS to seven other index software packages on 100 000 microbial DNA samples.
+COBS' compact but simple data structure outperforms the other indexes in construction time and query performance with Mantis by Pandey et al. on second place.
+However, different from Mantis and other previous work, COBS does not need the complete index in RAM and is thus designed to scale to larger document sets.